wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 > [AZURE.NOTE] We recommend that you avoid sharing your storage access keys with anyone else.
 To permit access to storage resources without giving out your access keys, you can use a *shared access signature*.
 A shared access signature provides access to a resource in your account for an interval that you define and with the permissions that you specify.
 See the [shared access signature tutorial](/documentation/articles/storage-dotnet-shared-access-signature-part-1) for more information.

-In the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](http://manage.windowsazure.cn), use **Manage Keys** on the dashboard or the **Storage** page to view, copy, and regenerate the storage access keys that are used to access the Blob, Table, and Queue services.
+In the [Azure Management Portal](http://manage.windowsazure.cn), use **Manage Keys** on the dashboard or the **Storage** page to view, copy, and regenerate the storage access keys that are used to access the Blob, Table, and Queue services.

 ### Copy a storage access key

 You can use **Manage Keys** to copy a storage access key to use in a connection string.
 The connection string requires the storage account name and a key to use in authentication.
-For information about configuring connection strings to access Azure storage services, see [Configuring <!-- deleted by customization Azure connection strings](http://msdn.microsoft.com/zh-cn/library/azure/ee758697.aspx) --><!-- keep by customization: begin --> Connection Strings](http://msdn.microsoft.com/zh-cn/library/ee758697.aspx) <!-- keep by customization: end -->.
+For information about configuring connection strings to access Azure storage services, see [Configuring Azure connection strings](http://msdn.microsoft.com/zh-cn/library/azure/ee758697.aspx).

-1. In the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](http://manage.windowsazure.cn), click **Storage**, and then click the name of the storage account to open the dashboard.
+1. In the [Azure Management Portal](http://manage.windowsazure.cn), click **Storage**, and then click the name of the storage account to open the dashboard.

 2. Click **Manage Keys**.